neto15cg/banking-app/README.md

 # BankingApp

-BankingApp it's a layout created in react native using expo with objective of study.
+BankingApp it's a layout created in React Native using [EXPO](https://expo.io) with objective of study.

 # Installation

-For install packages use this command:
+For install all packages use this command:

 ```bash
 npm install